Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/mirror.rst

 Axis
 ----

-The X, Y, Z axis along which to mirror
-(i.e. the axis perpendicular to the mirror plane of symmetry).
+The X, Y, Z axis along which to mirror, i.e. the axis perpendicular to the mirror plane of symmetry.

 To understand how the axis applies to the mirror direction, if you were to mirror on the X axis, the positive X values of the original mesh would become the negative X values on the mirrored side.